Flutterando/modular/flutter_modular/README.md

 }
 ```

-This example uses the manual implementation, but you can use the [code generator](https://github.com/dart-lang/mockito/blob/master/NULL_SAFETY_README.md#code-generation) to create your mocks.
+This example uses a manual implementation, but you can also use the [code generator](https://github.com/dart-lang/mockito/blob/master/NULL_SAFETY_README.md#code-generation) to create your mocks.

 ### RouterOutlet

-Each ModularRoute can have a list of ModularRoutes, so that it can be displayed within the parent ModularRoute.
+Each `ModularRoute` can have a list of `ModularRoutes`, so that it can be displayed within the parent `ModularRoute`.
 The widget that reflects these internal routes is called `RouterOutlet`.
 You can only have one `RouterOutlet` per page and it is only able to browse the children of that page.